 The list we have next include slightly sophisticated tablets that the children can use beyond their teenage years.

-Consider Apple’s iPad when you are looking for the best of tablet experience for your teenage child.
+Consider this iPad from the trusted brand Apple when you are looking for the best of tablet experience for your teenage child.

 - The child has access to thousands of high-quality educational apps through the App Store.
 Several of these apps grow with the child by expanding their content.

-- iOS offers extensive parental control, which ranges from blocking app downloads to restricting inappropriate content.
+- iOS offers a tablet with parental monitoring features, which range from blocking app downloads to restricting inappropriate content.

 - You will have to spend on a screen protector and a bumper case since iPads can be prone to damage due to rough handling by a child.

-- It contains the latest and best of hardware, which includes a high resolution LED screen and an octa-core processor.
-The hardware is best suited for teens who use tablets extensively for education purposes.
+- It contains the latest and best of hardware, which includes a high-resolution LED screen and an octa-core processor.
+The hardware is best suited for educational purposes.

 - Android OS offers several parental control features such as locking the app store and also setting user profiles that restrict access to certain features.